-- a.
-Retail developments should be located in one of the primary or secondary shopping frontages, see Map 4, and Appendix 2; - b.
-There is sympathetic re-use and improvement of existing premises; - c.
-Where new shop frontages are proposed they are in keeping with existing traditional shop frontages, or reintroduce such frontages; - d.
-Existing doorways giving access to upper floors from the street should not be removed; - e.
-The re-use of upper floors for residential use will be encouraged; - f.
-Distinctive and detailed features of buildings should be retained and enhanced: - g.
-Proposals must include secure areas for rubbish (wheelie bins) and bicycles; - h.
-New developments in the town centre should retain the original boundaries of the burgage plots and retain any existing historic stone walls and earth banks; - i.
-Business premises should have appropriate signage illuminated signs and lighting should be kept to a minimum and, when used, make a positive contribution to the street scene; - j.
-Security grilles should be well designed and seek to maintain a varied and interesting frontage, whilst at the same time providing appropriate security; - k.
-Appropriate stone paving should be used on all roadways. and paths.
-Surfaces should be permeable and tarmac should be avoided: - I. Deliveries to the town centre should only take place within set times by small eco-vehicles, and plans for a "last mile" delivery depot on the Enterprise Park will be looked on favourably.
+- d.
+Retail developments will normally be located in or adjacent to the main primary and secondary town centre retail area (see Map 4 and Appendix 2) in order to ensure the vitality and viability of Leominster town centre; - e.
+There is sympathetic re-use and improvement of existing premises; - f.
+Where new shop frontages are proposed they are in keeping with existing traditional shop frontages, or reintroduce such frontages; - g.
+Existing doorways giving access to upper floors from the street should be retained if possible; - h.
+The re-use of upper floors for residential use will be encouraged; - i.
+Distinctive and detailed features of buildings should be retained and enhanced where possible; - j.
+Proposals must include secure areas for rubbish (wheelie bins) and bicycles; - New developments in the town centre should endeavour to retain the original boundaries of the burgage plots and, where possible, retain existing historic stone walls and earth banks; - I. Business premises should have appropriate signage illuminated signs and lighting should be kept to a minimum and, when used, make a positive contribution to the street scene; - m.
+Security grilles should be well designed and seek to maintain a varied and interesting frontage, whilst at the same time providing appropriate security; - n.
+Appropriate surfacing which reflects the historical context of the town centre should be used within the public realm.
+Surfaces should be permeable and tarmac should be avoided if possible especially in areas where tarmac is not the prevalent material.

-Map 4: Leominster town centre and primary and secondary shop frontages
+Map 4 - Leominster Town Centre and primary and secondary shop frontages